 Contact CGE for a cost breakdown to bring to financial aid to determine your eligibility!
 All full-time students may be eligible to use financial aid for this program.

 Note that all supplemental documents are required by the application deadline.

 Q: What do I need to apply?

-Online application and application fee (https://chnm.gmu.edu/globaled/application.php
+Online application and registration and processing fee (https://chnm.gmu.edu/globaled/application.php

 Submit all supplemental materials: 1 passport-size photo (keep additional photos for your Visa), electronic resume, electronic cover letter, and a copy of your passport.

 Official transcripts from your home university (unofficial transcripts are acceptable for GMU students) and VA Tuition Form (for Non-Mason students only)

 Materials can be sent to the CGE office or emailed to email@example.com.

 Q: What should my cover letter look like and to whom should it be addressed?

 The cover letter should be thought of as a "statement of motivation" rather than a typical cover letter.
 This document should give CGE, our partner organization working on the internship placement, and potential employers an idea of who you are as a student, a young professional, and an individual.